CATHEDRAL CITY POOL RESURFACING

 Taking Cathedral City Pool Resurfacing To The Next Level!

 Pool resurfacing or refinishing may sound overwhelming, but it doesn’t need to be.
-The cost to resurface a pool varies quite a bit since not all pools are alike.
-The cost will depend on the pool’s size, its shape, and the finish used.
+The cost to resurface a pool varies quite a bit since not all pools are alike and the overall cost will depend on the pool’s size, its shape, and the finish used.

 Our pool remodeling team can remodel, repair, or resurface any existing pool or spa.
 Whether your pool needs replastering, retiling, new plumbing, decking, or updated energy-efficient equipment, our professional pool remodeling team is ready to help!

 Here are the steps needed to resurface your pool: